gzm55/ansible-smart-ssh-pipelining-role/README.md

 smart_ssh_pipelining
 =========

-Try to detect ssh pipeling if needed, and the `ansible_ssh_pipelining` fact is set to `True` or `False`.
+Try to detect and enable ssh pipeling if needed, and the `ansible_ssh_pipelining` fact.
-If the following conditions is set, the role will skip detecting for the hosts:
+If the following conditions are matched, the role will skip detecting for the hosts:
 - set inventory variable: `ansible_ssh_pipelining`;
 - set `pipelining` in the effective ansible.cfg;
 - `ANSIBLE_SSH_PIPELINING` environment is not empty.

-Each time you changing the become method or the become flag, this role can be re-inclued to reflect the correct pipelining status.
+Each time you changing the become method or the become flag or change the requiretty in sudoers config, this role can be re-inclued to reflect the correct pipelining status.

+When become method is 'su', ansible will ignore ansible_ssh_pipelining, so only detect for 'sudo', and enable ssh pipelining for all other meghods.
+Having a remote host without 'sudo' command, we also enable pipelining, cause a become-task will always fail in this scenario.

 Requirements
 ------------